andyyudev/OpsBerry-Engineering-Challenge/README.md

 This repository contains a Node.js application designed to interact with Google Cloud services using the Google Cloud APIs.
 The application demonstrates retrieving IAM policies, roles, service accounts, and groups by leveraging the Google Cloud Identity and Access Management (IAM) API and Cloud Identity API.

-**Note:** This is a demo account, so I have synced the `.env` file and the service account credentials file to GitHub. **This is NOT a recommended practice** for production environments.
+**Note:** This is a demo account, so I have synced the `.env` file to GitHub. **This is NOT a recommended practice** for production environments.
 After the demo, I will make the repository private.

 ## Getting Started